melezhik/swat/swat-advocacy.md

 \* last point have some limitation though not covered in this post

-A summary for this point - swat by design provides all the necessary data which is essential in testing workflow.
+A summary for this point swat by design provides all the necessary data which is essential in testing workflow.

 # Swat tests a kind of third party testing , if so _who_ is going to write them ?

 This is good question to ask.
-I believe that t/* approach are proven way to get things tested from the developers point of view.
+I believe that t/* approach is proven way to get things tested from the _developers point of view_.
 I mean if you are software developer , probably all you need to ensure that next changes don't break your regression.
-You don't are about test report output, you may mock some external dependencies if necessary, you rely on test source code to describe a testing process, that is fine.
+You don't care much about test report output readabilty, you may mock some external dependencies if necessary, you rely on test source code to describe a testing process, and so on that is fine.

-Let me introduce some more possible customers of software you code.
+But let me introduce you some more possible customers of software you code.
 What about end users of your API?
 Specially if your provides some external web/REST services or build a web framework.
 Well now a content of your t/* becomes not that clear and understandable for such others, the same stuff with test output which sometimes are quite obscure.
 Of course people involved into software have to